Consequences of the existence of exceptional collections in arithmetic and rationality: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank B.~Antieau and B.~Kunyavski for several helpful comments.
 We also are grateful for a conversation with A. Kuznsetov.
+We thank the anonymous referee for a careful reading and helpful comments.
 Via the first author, this material is based upon work supported by the National Science Foundation under Grant No.~NSF DMS-1501813.
 Via the second author, this work was supported by a grant from the Simons Foundation (638961, AD).
 The third author was partially supported by a USC SPARC grant.
-The fourth author was partially supported by an AMS-Simons travel grant
+The fourth author was partially supported by an AMS-Simons travel grant and a Fordham Faculty Research Grant.